Deficiency zero for random reaction networks under a stochastic block model framework: Reaction networks

 \end{lemma}

-Next, we will prove another useful fact about deficiency: the deficiency of a reaction network cannot decrease if we add a reaction to it.
-Moreover, this is true whether the reaction added consisted of complexes or species already found in the model or not.
+Next, we will provide another useful fact about deficiency from \cite{prevalence}: the deficiency of a reaction network cannot decrease if we add a reaction to it.
+This means deficiency zero is a monotone decreasing property, which guarantees that a threshold function for deficiency zero exists (see \cite{threshold}).